borgedoesthings/endgame-plusplus/README.md

   * Demolitionist's Emblem - 15% increase to explosive damage
   * Black Powder - increases blast radius
   * Bandolier - chance to not consume ammo on ranged weapons
-  * Horseshoe and Handgrenade - immunity to self damage from explosives
+  * Horseshoe and Handgrenade - immunity to self damage from explosives and fall damage

 0.1: dungeon update
   * boss: dungeon haunt